UBC-STAT/stat-545-guidebook/syllabus.md

 # STAT 545: Data wrangling, exploration, and analysis with R, Part I

-This is the course syllabus for the Fall 2018 edition of STAT 545.
+This is the course syllabus for the Fall 2018 edition of STAT 545 (click [here](https://github.com/STAT545-UBC/Classroom/blob/master/syllabus-547.md) for the STAT 547M syllabus).
 You should use this syllabus to:

 1. find information about the course, and
 2. navigate the course.